the-wright-engineer/thewrightlife/content/posts/loving-by-releasing.md

 We sat together on the couch and you were crying again, telling me you were hungry, and I was crying too, trying to get you to eat.
 I felt despair and failure and tense. so tense.
 And His presence swept over me.
 "Release it.
 Release your pride." and I did.
 Over and over and over again.

 God settled your stomach and helped you eat and you grew.
 You got a small little roll on your wrist and we celebrated like we won the lottery.
-Your crying lessened and your sleep...well that still didn't change but had come to terms with that.
+Your crying lessened and your sleep...well that still didn't change but we had come to terms with that.

-And then, somehow, seemingly overnight you began crawling, and standing, and walking and laughing and kissing.
+And then, somehow, seemingly overnight you began crawling and standing, laughing and kissing.
+You played and giggled and gave out the best smiles free of charge.
+You started taking steps and trying to walk.
+You clutch onto my finger and doubt yourself but this time I know.
+Release.
+Release him.
+And I watch you toddle across the room.

+ It's been a year.
+A hard, beautiful, fun, sleepless, amazing year.
+And in 6 days,  my baby transitions to being a toddler.
+I feel that instinct to hold tightly.
+To keep you my baby.
+To withhold freedom and to try with all my might to freeze time.
+But, I hear that sweet, faithful voice yet again, **"Release Him."**